sense2022/CoughingClassificationTask/README.md

 * `roc_curve.py` visulize the ROC curves' results.
 * `test_single_sample.py` test one single sample for demo.
 * `train_classification.py` train the classification model and output the training and testing results.
+* `data_visualization.py` visualize the normalized data and the spectrogram image.

 ### Data
 Please download the dataset in this **[Link](https://drive.google.com/file/d/17bhcMAxF1uNIjxTIcNvOPY-2vRhiKIAI/view?usp=sharing)**.